Miami Car Accident Attorneys

 No-fault insurance states remove the interaction between both parties in a collision.
 Individuals involved in minor accidents cannot pursue any form of claim against the other driver unless they qualify.
 Most car accidents, however, do not.
 Minor fender benders and other small collisions must not enter the court circuit – keeping the court system clear of minor small claims is one of the purposes of no-fault insurance.

-Car Accident Statistics in Florida
+Leased Car Accident

 Why Do You Need a Lawyer?

 Insurance companies often attempt to take advantage of car accident victims that do not have a lawyer.
 Oftentimes, they will make unfair settlement offers to unrepresented claimants shortly after the accident.
-This is an attempt to take advantage of unrepresented victims before they have a lawyer to protect their rights.
-You need a lawyer to make sure that you get as much money as possible to pay for all of your past, present, and future medical bills that were a direct result of the accident, as well as other expenses.
+This is an attempt to take advantage of victims who don’t have a lawyer to represent them.
+You need an auto accident lawyer to make sure that you get as much money as possible to pay for all of your past, present, and future medical bills that were a direct result of the accident, as well as other expenses.